rybla/riib11.github.io/_posts/2021-11-7-overloading-in-haskell.md

 negate True ==> False
 ```

-The typeclass implementation and usage of overloading is very concise.
-Which
+The implementation and usage of overloading is very concise for this typeclass
-overload to use is resolved via typeclass constraint solving, and to the user
+approach.
+Which overload to use is resolved via typeclass constraint solving,
-this looks just like overload resolving in languages that have built-in
+and to the user this looks just like overload resolving in languages that have
-overloading.
-However, this simple interface hides a lot of backend complexity in
+built-in overloading (e.g. Java).
+However, this simple interface hides a lot of
-how that constraint-solving works.
+backend complexity in how that constraint-solving works.

 Additionally notice that, in order to write `Negateable a`, we had to choose a
 form for the type of `negate`, in this case, `a -> a`.
 This is due to the way